ricglz/CE888_activities/assignment/final_report/input/dataset.md

 ### Dividing Training/Validation

 The next step would be to split the training/validation dataset into their own predefined folders, this will help by always using the same images for training and validation, instead of random ones.
-Therefore the dataset \footnote{Dataset without halving training: \url{https://drive.google.com/file/d/1uv9vAl55IinuEMXHocnJQUhPbMikuSIX}} was split into 80% training and 20% validation, keeping the balanced ratios between the labels.
+Therefore the dataset \footnote{Dataset before halving training: \url{https://drive.google.com/file/d/1uv9vAl55IinuEMXHocnJQUhPbMikuSIX}} was split into 80% training and 20% validation, keeping the balanced ratios between the labels.

 \begin{table}[h]
 \centering